 The African American Studies program is comprised of more than 20 courses offered through nearly 10 departments and programs within the USA College of Arts and Sciences.
 The minor in African American Studies takes advantage of those characteristics of the African American experience that make it uniquely valuable for serious academic study and teaching, for it exposes students to the diversity and unity of the African American experience as well as to the similarities and differences among the cultures of Africa.

-Spring 2021 African American Studies Courses
+Fall 2021 African American Studies Courses

-- SY220: Marriage and the Family (Dr. Susan DeLoach)
+- Sociology 220: Marriage & the Family (Dr. Susan Yvette Deloach)

-- PSC340: Race, Gender, & Politics (Dr. Corina Schulze)
+- Political Science 340: Race, Gender, & Politics (Dr. Corina Schulze)

-- IST320: Cultural Competency (Joycelyn Finley)
+- Interdisciplinary Studies 320: Cultural Competency (Dr. Joycelyn Alexandria Finley)